-Non-Numeric Technology-Based Effluent Limits (Part 2.2.1.2)
+(Part 2.2.1.2)

-The MSGP requires permittees to comply with non-numeric technology-based effluent limits, pursuant to 40 CFR 122.44(k), by implementing stormwater control measures.
+The MSGP requires permittees that discharge to a WOTUS to comply with non-numeric technology-based effluent limits, pursuant to 40 CFR 122.44(k), by implementing stormwater control measures.
 The achievement of these non-numeric limits will result in the reduction or elimination of pollutants in stormwater discharges.
-The requirements in Part 2 are the effluent limits applicable to all discharges associated with industrial activity for all sectors, while additional sector-specific effluent limits are found in Part 8.
+A permittee discharging to a WOTUS shall comply with the following non-numeric effluent limits (except where otherwise specified in Part 8) as well as any sector-specific non-numeric effluent limits in Part 8.